-The MLP Financial Holding Group is exposed to various financial risks.
-These in particular comprise counterparty default, market price and liquidity risks.
-Alongside financial risks, there are also operational and other risks, such as strategic risks and reputation risks.
+MLP Financial Holding Group is exposed to various financial risks.
+They in particular comprise counterparty default, market price and liquidity risks.
+Alongside financial risks, there are also operational and other risks, such as general business risks and reputation risks.
+The risks are taken into consideration after risk-reducing measures, such as insurances.